openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

 - Continue using TopoLVM exclusively for local storage provisioning.
 - Evaluate and integrate other CSI drivers that support shared storage.
 - Develop a custom CSI driver to meet the specific needs of LVMS and OpenShift.
-- Move Subprovisioner to CNV and package it in a separate product.
+- Move KubeSAN to CNV and package it in a separate product.